SirEngland-Labs/ISYS-573_Gold-Door_Project/README.md

 ## 📌 What Is This?

-Gold Door is a fully containerized AI chatbot that handles restaurant reservations 24/7 — no phone calls required.
+Gold Door is a fully containerized AI chatbot that handles restaurant reservations 24/7, with no phone calls required.

 Customers can:
 - Book tables through a chat interface